Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Messaging/IMessageMediator.md

 public interface IMessageMediator
 ```

 The interface definition for our Message mediator.
-This allows loose-event coupling between components in an application by sending messages to registered elements.This class implements the mediator pattern.
+This allows loose-event coupling between components in an application by sending messages to registered elements.
+This class implements the mediator pattern.